Acrexia07/game-leaderboard-api/docs/development-log.md

 - Adjust all requests locations by categorizing them by folders.

 **🛠️ Implementation Summary:**
-- Adjusted token logic on each request with respect to their required tokens.
+- Adjust token logic on each request with respect to their required tokens.
 - Fix some small issues on test-scripts.

 **📌 Next Step:** Categorizing all requests per sub-folders in postman